 In 1989, Johnson formed his own engineering firm and licensed his most famous invention, the Super Soaker®, to Larami Corp.
 Two years later, the Super Soaker generated over $200 million in sales and became the No. 1 selling toy in America.
 Larami was eventually purchased by Hasbro, and Johnson’s patents are also the basis of the Nerf N-Strike line of products.

 Johnson, who attended Tuskegee University and holds more than 100 U.S. patents, is president and founder of Johnson Research and Development Co.
-Inc., an Atlanta-based company that has spun off additional companies, including Excellatron Solid State, Johnson Battery Technologies and Johnson Electro-Mechanical Systems.
-He has been awarded the Air Force Achievement Medal and the Air Force Commendation Medal on two occasions and has received multiple awards from NASA.
+Inc., an Atlanta-based company that has spun off additional companies, including Johnson Energy Storage and JTEC Energy Inc. He has been awarded the Air Force Achievement Medal and the Air Force Commendation Medal on two occasions and has received multiple awards from NASA.
 One of his ventures is the Johnson STEM Activity Center, which introduces students from diverse and underserved communities to STEM.